bahmutov/cypress-watch-and-reload/README.md

 > Reloads Cypress when one of the watched files changes

-🎓 Covered by my course [Cypress Plugins](https://cypress.tips/courses/cypress-plugins)
+🎓 Covered by my courses [Cypress Plugins](https://cypress.tips/courses/cypress-plugins) and [Testing The Swag Store](https://cypress.tips/courses/swag-store).

 ## Video